daarnolducsd/ep5book/docs/06-week6.md

 The output is another vector, but now only composed of three elements.
 The new vector has dropped the third element of ``graduationdates``.

 You can also use indexing to subset multiple elements of a vector.
-For example, imagine we would like to extract the first and third element of the ``graduationdates`` vector.
+For example, imagine we would like to extract the first and third elements of the ``graduationdates`` vector.
 To do this, we create a vector of indices.

 ```r